pabloviquez/wikiexample/README.md

 How to configure the app
 ************************
-The design can be divided in 2 main areas
+The design can be divided in 2 main areas, the batch or command line and the web interface.

+Both areas are setup with the same configuration file, which is located in the "config/config.ini" file.

+This should be the only place to edit configurations.

 How to run the batch
 ********************

         php batch/rates.php

 Design Aspects: